 Do you want to export to The United Arab Emirates?
 Start by using the Country Commercial Guide, a trusted resource for companies at every level of exporting experience.
 Our guides are produced by trade experts at U.S. embassies and consulates in more than 140 countries.
 They provide insights into economic conditions, leading sectors, selling techniques, customs, regulations, standards, business travel, and more.
 Read the overview below, and continue using the left navigation tool.

-The United Arab Emirates (UAE) has been the top U.S. export market in the Middle East North Africa region for the last 10 years and a critical regional hub for 1,500 American companies doing business throughout the Middle East, Africa and South Asia.
-The UAE has a population of approximately 9.8 million, out of which about 85 percent are expatriates.
-The UAE’s GDP is expected to expand 3.5 percent this year compared to 2.8 percent in 2018, thanks to an Abu Dhabi-led $13.6 billion stimulus package announced in June 2018 and a host of measures taken to improve the ease of doing business across the country.
+The United Arab Emirates (UAE) has been the top U.S. export market in the Middle East Africa region for the last 11 years and is a regional hub for over 1,500 American companies doing business throughout the Middle East, Africa, and South Asia.
+The UAE has a population of approximately 9.8 million, out of which about 85% are expatriates.
+The UAE’s dynamic economy, openness to international business, and strategic location as a gateway to the region create business opportunities and make the UAE an attractive market for U.S. exporters.

 The UAE was on a positive growth trajectory before the COVID-19 pandemic struck.
 The pandemic dealt a twin blow to the UEA’s economy, driving down oil prices and reducing the country’s oil revenues, and significantly impacting the non-oil economy dependent on aviation, tourism, and trade.
 As a result, real GDP is expected to fall by approximately 4.5% in 2020, before picking up to a growth rate of 1.4% in 2021, according to the World Bank.
 The recovery to pre-pandemic levels of economic activity is expected to be slow and gradual.